 When shooting with Blackmagic cameras, the users can set some useful metadata like "Reel", "Scene", "Take", "Good", ...
 This metadata is set inside the braw file when it is saved.

-Some of this metadata can be shown in the Premiere Pro Project Panel in list view with our plugin BRAW Studio, but not BMD's plugin.
+Some of this metadata can be shown in the Premiere Pro Project Panel in list view with the BRAW Studio panel.
 So you can sort and organize your files in terms of the metadata.
 For example ordering files using the "Reel" number metadata, or only finding the files which are tagged "Good".

 Also, when right-clicking on a BRAW project item and selecting "Properties", with our plugin you have other information like BRAW compression and much more.